Skip to main content

 Qualitative Data

-Non-numerical information captured through words, images, or observations that reveals the how and why behind programme outcomes, providing depth and context to quantitative findings.
+Non-numerical information captured through words, images, or observations that reveals the how and why behind program outcomes, providing depth and context to quantitative findings.

 Quantitative Data

-Numerical data collected through structured measurement, enabling statistical analysis, generalization, and objective comparison across programmes and contexts.
+Numerical data collected through structured measurement, enabling statistical analysis, generalization, and objective comparison across programs and contexts.